ericbiewener/vscode-vandelay-js/README.md

 ## Importing from node_modules
-Rather than try to actually parse and track all the possible imports in your project's `node_modules` folder, Vandelay JS simply tracks the ones that you use.
-That means you'll need to write the import statement yourself the very first time you use a node_modules import, but the plugin will remember it after that and make it available for automatic importing.
+Rather than try to actually parse and track all the possible imports in your project's `node_modules` folder, Vandelay JS simply tracks the ones you use.
+This means you'll need to write the import statement yourself the very first time you use a node_modules import, but the plugin will remember it after that and make it available for automatic importing.
+The same thing goes for node system imports.

 ## How to Use
 Vandelay relies on JavaScript configuration files, not simply JSON.
 As the below configuration